 Brain Chemistry Panel

-By carefully evaluating a person’s individual biochemistry, a properly trained health provider can create a customized nutrient program.
-Because some people have abnormalities in all areas, while others might only have an imbalance in one, it is important to identify the specific imbalances for better, more focused treatment.
+By carefully evaluating a person’s unique biochemistry, a skilled healthcare practitioner can create a customized nutrient program designed to correct imbalances.
+Because some people have abnormalities in all areas, while others might only have an imbalance in one, it is important to identify the specific imbalances for better, more focused support.

-The nutrient therapies involved in correcting these biochemical imbalances are considered safe to use with most prescription medications commonly used for mood disorders.
-This allows for a very safe and gradually reduced dependency on the medication while the nutrient therapies have time to balance the biochemistry.
+The nutrient therapies (vitamins, minerals, and amino acids) involved in correcting biochemical imbalances are considered safe to use with most prescription medications commonly used for mood disorders.
 In some cases, prescription medications may continue to provide added benefits to the nutrient therapies, in which case both can be continued indefinitely.

 Kryptopyrrole Urinary Quantitative

 Pyrrole disorder is characterized by an elevated urine kryptopyrrole, which results in a dramatic deficiency of zinc and vitamin B6.
-Pyroluria, Elevated Pyrroles, or a high Kryptopyrrole result, is frequently identified in behavior disorders, autism, aspergers, ADHD, ADD, depression, bipolar disorders, assaultive/aggressive/violent behavior, schizophrenia and other mental and emotional conditions.
-Pyroluria can create poor tolerance of physical and emotional stress, poor anger control, emotional mood swings, depression, anxiety, poor short term memory, frequent infections, inability to tan, poor dream recall, abnormal fat distribution, sensitivity to light and sound and tactile sensitivities.
-Requires an at-home urine collection.
+Pyroluria is frequently identified in behavior disorders, autism, Asperger’s, ADHD, ADD, depression, bipolar disorders, assaultive/aggressive/violent behavior, schizophrenia and other mental and emotional conditions.
+Pyroluria can create poor tolerance of physical and emotional stress, poor anger control, emotional mood swings, depression, anxiety, poor short-term memory, frequent infections, inability to tan, poor dream recall, abnormal fat distribution, sensitivity to light and sound and tactile sensitivities.

 Copper serum is a highly reliable blood test that directly relates to brain chemistry.
-Elevated copper levels can alter the brains function, specifically lowering dopamine levels and raising norepinephrine levels.
+Elevated copper levels can alter brain function, specifically lowering dopamine levels and raising norepinephrine levels.
 Imbalances in these essential brain chemicals have been related to paranoid schizophrenia, bi-polar disorder, postpartum depression, ADD, ADHD, autism, and violent aggressive behavior.
 Copper serum levels can single handedly be the root cause of an individual condition, but elevated copper serum levels are also known to cause zinc levels to deplete and oxidative stress to rise.
-Requires a blood draw.

-Functional levels of zinc, along with a copper/zinc ratio, are frequently performed as markers for specific neuro activity.
-More than 90% of people diagnosed with depression, behavioral disorder, ADHD, autism and schizophrenia exhibit depleted zinc levels.
-Zinc defiency has been associated with delayed growth, temper control problems, poor immune function, depression, poor wound healing, epilepsy, anxiety, neurodegenerative disorders, hormone imbalances and learning problems.
-Zinc and pyrrole levels coordinate.
-It has been clinically documented that low zinc levels can cause pyrrole levels to appear underrepresented.
-Requires a blood draw.
+More than 90% of people diagnosed with depression, behavioral disorder, ADHD, autism, and schizophrenia exhibit depleted zinc levels.
+Zinc deficiency has been associated with delayed growth, temper control problems, poor immune function, depression, poor wound healing, epilepsy, anxiety, neurodegenerative disorders, hormone imbalances and learning problems.

 Whole Blood Histamine